-Man arrested in connection to fatal shooting outside Norfolk apartment complex
+Charges dismissed after fatal shooting outside Norfolk apartment complex

-NORFOLK, Va. – Police have made an arrest in a deadly shooting that happened on January 3 in the 400 block of E. Little Creek Road.
+NORFOLK, Va. – Police previously made an arrest in a deadly shooting that happened on January 3 in the 400 block of E. Little Creek Road.

-Donavan Robinson, 24, has been charged with the shooting death of 44-year-old Lanxter L. Kuykendall
+Donavan Robinson, 24, was charged with the shooting death of 44-year-old Lanxter L. Kuykendall.

+Robinson was in court on April 17, 2019 where his charges were nolle prossed.

 Dispatchers received the call around 6:10 p.m.
 Kuykendall was found lying on the sidewalk outside an apartment complex in the Denby Park section of Norfolk.
 He was pronounced dead at the scene, with multiple gunshot wounds.